scaffops/scaffops/README.md

 1. Provide a preview framework.

    Developing a project scaffolding is tiring if it's impossible to review your changes easily.
-   Using a convenient facade of `watchfiles` and "downstream samples", it is possible to preview how your changes will affect the downstream projects before things get out of control.
+   Using a convenient facade built on top of [watchfiles](https://github.com/samuelcolvin/watchfiles) and "downstream samples", it is possible to preview how your changes will affect the downstream projects before things get out of control.

 1. Provide a testing framework.